 So what makes a winning page of written content?
 Recently, in a client meeting, we were discussing the content for a new website, the manager mentioned how some of the articles are going to be more search orientated and some are going to be more soul orientated.

 Some topics are only relevant at certain times of the year – and so was born seasonality.

 When faced with one big block of text (the barcode effect) a user can be put off, so the shape of your article, yes just like your hips, can catch a user’s eye (or cause them to glaze over).
 So what are we talking about here?

 May I present the critical copywriting concept: The “S” Factors.
 Let’s get into a bit more detail…

 Of course I don’t need to blab on for hours at the value of SEOing your copy, if you didn’t believe in search engine optimisation you wouldn’t be reading this newsletter – correct?
-Getting the right keywords, and then getting them into your copy is critical if you ever want that page to appear in search engines for anything other than your brand.
+Getting the right keywords, and then putting keywords in your web pages appropriately is critical if you ever want that page to appear in search engines for anything other than your brand.
 So what are the most important search factors to keep in mind when writing copy?

 - Keywords: there are lots of tools online that can tell you what keywords are popular, but no one has managed to automate relevance (yet).
 Having a ranked keyword list is a good start, but when you pick your primary keyword for your article page make sure you go with something that you would want to read about and something relevant and complementary to your existing content.